 Additional ingredients that may include non-intoxicating substances like sugar or starch are added to batches of heroin.
 These may result in blockages of blood vessels and enduring problems with the vital organs.
 Additives can alter the taste, smell, or high associated with heroin.
 The more adulterants heroin has, the lower the purity.
 There is the potential that heroin can be cut with toxic substances which can lead to death or irreversible health damage.

 Heroin isn’t a commercially produced pharmaceutical drug, but rather people must buy one on the street.
 There’s never any guarantee that the substance someone is snorting is just heroin.
 Additives are commonly used as fillers and even other drugs that can further increase the risk of adverse effects.

-Although snorting heroin may reduce some health risks associated with injecting heroin (i.e. collapsed veins, bacterial infections of the blood and heart valves), repeatedly snorting heroin carries its own risks, such as damage the mucosal tissues in the nose as well as perforate the nasal septum—the tissue that separates the nasal passages.
+Although snorting heroin may reduce some health risks associated with injecting heroin (i.e. collapsed veins, bacterial infections of the blood and heart valves), repeatedly snorting heroin carries its own risks, such as damage to the mucosal tissues in the nose as well as perforating the nasal septum—the tissue that separates the nasal passages.

 Snorting heroin may be somewhat less risky than injecting; however, heroin, however, is about half as potent when snorted as compared to when it is injected.10 It’s a noticeable difference and those who snort or smoke heroin risk switching to injecting as their drug use progresses.

 Snorting Heroin Overdose